AaronErhardt/AaronErhardt.github.io/relm4-book/src/first_app.md

 There are three types we need to include:

 + Msg: what message type do we use to update the model?
-+ Widgets: what widgets `struct` stores the widgets of our UI?
++ Widgets: which struct stores the widgets of our UI?
 + Components: which child components does our model use?

 We don't care about components for now because we are just writing a simple app.
 Therefore we can use `()` as placeholder.